-Not a religious retreat but a beautifully reconstructed church in the heart of malt whisky country within easy reach of Moray Firth and the Grampian Highlands.
+Not a religious retreat but a beautifully reconstructed church in the heart of malt whiskey country within easy reach of Moray Firth and the Grampian Highlands.

 ‘Parrandier’, The Old Church of Urquhart, has a 70-foot tower overlooking the surrounding countryside and offers luxury accommodation with lovely ornate ceilings and arched windows.

 Enjoy delicious local delights such as fresh salmon and trout or sit back and enjoy a ‘wee’ dram in one of the 2 impressive lounges.
-If you’re interested in incorporating whisky into your getaway, make sure you check out this list of the 15 best whisky distilleries in Scotland.
+If you’re interested in incorporating whiskey into your getaway, make sure you check out this list of the 15 best whiskey distilleries in Scotland.